PeeperLab/CopywriteR/README.md

 ENCODER contains three main functions:

-preENCODER will generate bin, mapability, GC-content, blacklist and capture regions .bed files for any specified bin size.
+preENCODER will generate bin, mapability, GC-content, blacklist and capture regions .bed files for any specified bin size and for available reference genomes.
-For every combination of reference genome and bin size, a separate set of mapability and GC-content files needs to be created. preENCODER takes pre-assembled 1kb bin mapability, GC-content and blacklist .bed files as input.
+For every combination of reference genome and bin size, a separate set of such files needs to be created. preENCODER takes pre-assembled 1kb bin mapability, GC-content and blacklist .bed files as input.
 Available reference genomes are hg19, mm9 and mm10.
 These can be downloaded from the release section.